Brasov to Bran Castle Guide: A Thrilling Day with Dracula

 Romania Tours/Activities – For your tours or activities in Romania, I couldn’t recommend GetYourGuide enough!
 I use it pretty much everywhere I go, and it is perfect for activity planning.

 Romania Phone Plans – If you need phone data for your travels around Romania, I recommend using Airalo to get an eSim.
-It’s been my life savour!
+It’s been my saviour!
 It offers affordable roaming with great coverage.
 You can download the sim straight from their app and top it up whenever you want.

 Leave a Reply